Canon T6i vs Sony A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6i lacks such a headphone port.

-Both the T6i and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and A7 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.